Lars Schmidt, multidisciplinary artist, natural thinker

 Diploma of Applied Ecological Design)

-Regarding art as a way of knowing, his Master of Fine Arts thesis was called The Arts in Service: On Learning to Live and to Die, Improvisation as Way of Being and Ecological Practice
+Regarding art as a way of coming-to-knowing, his Master of Fine Arts thesis was called The Arts in Service: On Learning to Live and to Die, Improvisation as Way of Being and Ecological Practice

 He facilitates and teaches in the context of www.contemplative-arts.org, integrating methods from Zen meditation, the dance and acting process, as well as improvisation and somatics to foster the ability to listen, ecological understanding and interspecies empathy.